OpenGeoscience/geojs/docs/developers.rst

 added, new baselines can be generated and optionally uploaded via the script built into ``test/baseline_images.py``.

+Unless an image comparison tests, images are not automatically saved.
+To save all images, add the environment variable ``TEST_SAVE_IMAGE=all`` to the test command.
+Images are saved in the ``images`` subdirectory of the build directory.

 .. note::

     Typically, CMake is used to build outside of the source tree.
 This